vasilakisfil/Introspected-REST/README.md

 for only one Media Type.

-When we say Media Type, we mean Internet media types that were originally defined in [RFC2046](https://tools.ietf.org/html/rfc2046) but have since used in a variety of protocols (HTTP, SIP, CoAP, etc ) and formats (HTML, Atom, MathML).
+When we say Media Type, we mean Internet media types that were originally defined in [RFC2046](https://tools.ietf.org/html/rfc2046) but have since used in a variety of protocols (HTTP, SIP, CoAP, etc ).
 A Media Type provides information about the structure of the content and the message format used in the data it describes.

 In the HTTP this is achieved by using the `Accept` header while server responds with `Content-Type` header.